 Meeting people that you know online, in-person for the first time, can be quite daunting.
 Many people will be used to this scenario either through work or through online dating.
-Last weekend, I was excited to be going out to a special event.
+In May 2018, my husband, Kevin and I were excited to be going out to a special event.
 As my regular readers will know, I am one of a team of people who runs an online support group on Facebook, called Parkinson’s Road.
 This is a support group for people with Parkinson’s and also for caregivers.
 We are a team of volunteers and we are called ‘Admins’; the term given by Facebook to people who run groups through their platform.

-There are four of us Admins in England, three in the United States and two in Canada.
-We have become firm friends.
-We are in contact with each other through every day and often into the night and, as anyone who runs any type of support group will know, the role of an Admin is intense and demanding but also incredibly uplifting.
+Back in May, 2018, we were a team of four Admins in England, three in the United States and two in Canada.
+We became firm friends.
+We are still in contact with each other through every day and often into the night and, as anyone who runs any type of support group will know, the role of an Admin is intense and demanding but also incredibly uplifting.
 Given the distance between all of the Admins, the English/UK contingent decided to meet up.
 We are no more than about three hours apart from each other.
-We decided to meet in Norwich, so that we could also meet the mother of one of our team; a wonderful woman called Shelley who bravely shares much about her life with Parkinson’s, within our community.
+We decided to meet in Norwich, Norfolk, so that we could also meet the mother of one of our team; a wonderful woman called Shelley who bravely shares much about her life with Parkinson’s, within our community.

-Sadly, one of us four here in the UK could not attend on the day, so the remaining three of us decided to go ahead and meet.
+Sadly, one of us four here in the UK could not attend on the day.
+This was Brendan; relatively new to the team but facing great difficulty with tremors and dyskinesia.
+So, the remaining three of us decided to go ahead and meet.
 It was exciting to imagine meeting Tracy White and Charlie Lou Edwards in person.
-We had been through a lot together, in our roles, and to each other we are either usually just a photo image on the screen of a phone or computer or, at best, an occasional video image online.
-Seeing them in-person would be both lovely and interesting.
-We had with us a photo-bunting of the Admins who could not join us in-person, to show they were ‘with us in spirit’.
+We had been through a lot together, in our roles and, to each other, we were usually just a photo image on the screen of a phone or computer.
+Sadly, due to personal commitments, Charlie Lou has since had to step down from her role but she remains a much loved friend and we hope to welcome her back in due course.

-What turned out to be wonderful was that from the minute I saw Tracy, and her husband, sitting at the hotel table in the sunshine as we arrived, it just felt like arriving to spend time with an old friend.
-There were hugs and more hugs as Charlie Lou and her mum next arrived and we, along with my other half, spent the next few hours chatting, laughing and enjoying lunch.
+What turned out to be truly wonderful was that from the minute I saw Tracy, and her husband Stephen, sitting at the hotel table in the sunshine as we arrived, it just felt like arriving to spend time with old friends.
+These two were utterly charming, friendly and they are both so supportive of the reason for Parkinson’s Road; to reach out to people who are struggling and who are potentially facing this disease alone and to reach out to other family members.
+There is a true grace in people who are so kind.
+I was looking forward to getting to know them both.
+There were hugs and more hugs as Charlie Lou and her mum next arrived and we, along with my husband Kevin, spent the next few hours chatting, laughing and enjoying lunch.

 We decided to make our team meet an inclusive event and so we surprised our members on Parkinson’s Road by broadcasting live on video.
 Two of our fellow Admins; Tanya Lestrange in Canada and Pam Yeager Roper in the United States, each came live online with us and so we were, in some small way, able to share our event with a couple of our far flung friends.
 We were joined by quite a few of our group members who offered wonderful comments and questions.
 This meant we were able to share this lovely occasion with people across the world and make it a celebration of our meeting.